code-doyen/kata/README.md

 ### Import Project
 - Once in Eclipse, select File -> ```Import``` from the toolbar
 - Expand ```General``` tree and select ```Existing Projects into Workspace```
+- Point root directory to the parent folder the project was cloned inside
+- Select the project from the table and click finish